Gene Tierney: Personal life

 After his death in 2006, Cassini bequeathed $500,000 in trust to Daria and $1,000,000 to Christina.
-Christina was unable to collect her inheritance, however, as Cassini's widow Marianne Nestor challenged the sum in court in a lengthy case.
+Christina sued Cassini's widow Marianne Nestor for one quarter of the estate, based on the agreement in the divorce settlement, but Nestor argued that the divorce decree was overridden by the will.
+Nestor claimed the provision was unenforceable because it had been made more than 60 years previously.
+Despite the New York Surrogate Court ruling in favour of Christina, she did not receive her inheritance before she died in poverty in 2015.

 During her separation from Cassini, Tierney met John F. Kennedy, a young World War II veteran, who was visiting the set of Dragonwyck in 1946.
 They began a romance that she ended the following year after Kennedy told her he could never marry her because of his political ambitions.
 In 1960, Tierney sent Kennedy a note of congratulations on his victory in the presidential election.
 Her former husband, Cassini, would go on to design outfits for Jackie Kennedy.

 In 1952, newspapers documented that Tierney was in a romantic relationship with Kirk Douglas.
 Later, while filming for Personal Affair in Europe, she began a romance with Prince Aly Khan.
 They became engaged while Khan was going through a divorce from Rita Hayworth.
 Their marriage plans, however, were met with fierce opposition from his father, Aga Khan III.

 In 1958, Tierney met Texas oil baron W. Howard Lee, who had been married to actress Hedy Lamarr since 1953.
 Lee and Lamarr divorced in 1960 after a long battle over alimony.
 Lee and Tierney married in Aspen, Colorado, on July 11, 1960.
 They lived quietly in Houston, Texas, and Delray Beach, Florida, until his death in 1981.

 Despite her self-imposed exile in Texas, Tierney received work offers from Hollywood, prompting her to make a comeback.
 She appeared in a November 1960 broadcast of General Electric Theater, during which time she discovered that she was pregnant.
 Shortly after, 20th Century Fox announced Tierney would play the leading role in Return to Peyton Place, but she withdrew from the production after suffering a miscarriage.